d-krupke/skbuild-conan/README.md

   tool.
 - `cmake_args`: This is actually an argument of `skbuild` but we will extend it.
   It hands cmake custom arguments.
 We use it to tell cmake about the conan modules.
+- `conan_profile`: The name of the conan profile to use.
+By default, it is `skbuild_conan_py`.
+This profile is created automatically and should work for most cases.
+If you need to change it, you can do so by editing `~/.conan2/profiles/skbuild_conan_py`.
+- `conan_env`: Environment variables that are used for the conan calls.
+By default it will override `CC` and `CXX` with empty strings.
+This is necessary to work around problems with anaconda, but it should not cause any problems with other setups.

 An example usage could be as follows